gitkw/No-MASS/Documentation/Markdown/mainpage.md

 ## Introduction {#Introduction}
 ## Introduction

-The No-MASS framework integrates existing models of occupant interaction and appliance usage into a tool that can be coupled with building or urban energy performance simulation tools, or run independantly.
+The No-MASS framework integrates existing models of occupant interaction and appliance usage into a tool that can be coupled with building or urban energy performance simulation tools, or run independently.

 ## Pages {#Pages}
 ## Pages